WohlSoft/Moondust-Devkit-Help/Editing/Placing.md

 />

-## Circle placing
+## Circle

-This is a special tool, which can be used to place item group to the map quickly.
+It's a tool that allows quick placing of item groups on the map.

 This feature available for BGO and Blocks.
 And in the world map editor available for any items.

+To use this feature, you need to press on the "Circle" icon, and to place item groups, you need to draw the circle on the map.
+Once you release your mouse button, the selected area will be filled with an item group.

 _Placing blocks with circle tool_